FAQ about Compute Cloud

 cloud-init

-When a VM crashes:
+When a VM fails:

 - Mount the disk (see Mounting a disk created from a snapshot or image for details).